chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

     :alt: Geometry generated with Salome
     :align: center

 Second, the mesh module can be loaded to generate a ``.mesh`` file.
-A new mesh must be created with an associated geometry, algorithm and hypothesis.
-NETGEN 1D-2D-3D works well, and automatic hypothesis selection can be used.
-The element sizes can be edited to specific requirements, and then the Compute command must be used to generate the grid.
-Through File->Export->GMF File, the ``.mesh`` file can be output.
+A new mesh must be created with an associated geometry, algorithm and hypothesis. ``NETGEN 1D-2D-3D`` works well, and automatic hypothesis selection can be used.
+The element size can be edited to specific requirements, and then the Compute command must be used to generate the grid.
+Through ``File -> Export -> GMF File``, the ``.mesh`` file can be output.

 .. image:: images/salome_mesh_creation.png
     :alt: Contextual menu for mesh generation in Salome